SAP-samples/hana-xsa-live-reporting/README.md

 ### Deploy the SAP HANA Advanced Analytics Adapter
 The SAP HANA Advanced Analytics adapter allows for the consumption of Calculation Views in HDI Containers through Information Access.
 SAP Analytics Cloud uses Information Access for Live connection.
 Other tools, such as Analysis for Office work with this connector too.

-Follow the instructions in this [blog post series for installation on SAP Cloud Foundry](https://blogs.sap.com/2019/04/24/connecting-the-sap-hana-service-on-cloud-foundry-to-sap-analytics-cloud-the-lazy-approach-pt1/) or these instructions for the [installation on on-premises systems](https://blogs.sap.com/2019/01/22/from-zero-to-analytics-setting-up-a-user-for-the-hana-analytics-adapter/).
+Follow the instructions or the [installation on on-premises systems](https://blogs.sap.com/2019/01/22/from-zero-to-analytics-setting-up-a-user-for-the-hana-analytics-adapter/).

 ### Configure SAP Analytics Cloud
 1. Create a connection to your HANA Analytics Adapter entry endpoint called `HANALIVE`. **Note that the models currently depend on the connection being called HANALIVE**.
 This can be adapter later.